Lacosamide: Partial-onset seizures

 Lacosamide was tested in three placebo-controlled, double-blind, randomized trials of at least 1300 patients.
 In a multi center, multinational, placebo-controlled, double-blind, randomized clinical trial conducted to determine the efficacy and safety of different doses of lacosamide on individuals with poorly controlled partial-onset seizures, lacosamide was found significantly to reduce seizure frequency when given in addition to other antiepileptics, at doses of 400 and 600 milligrams a day.

 Peripheral neuropathy

 In a smaller trial of patients with diabetic neuropathy, lacosamide also provided significantly better pain relief when compared to placebo.
 Lacosamide administration in combination with 1-3 other AEDs was well tolerated in patients.
 Lacosamide administered at 400 mg/day was found to significantly reduce pain in patients with diabetic neuropathy in a multi center, double-blind, placebo-controlled Phase III trial with a treatment duration of 18 weeks.

 A small (n=24) study for small fiber peripheral neuropathy also showed positive results.

 Society and culture

 Names

 Lacosamide is the international nonproprietary name (INN).
-It was formerly known as erlosamide, harkeroside, SPM-927, and ADD-234037.
+It was formerly known as erlosamide, harkoseride, SPM-927, and ADD 234037.

-Lacosamide is sold under the brand name Vimpat.

-In Pakistan, it is marketed by The Searle Company Limited as Lacolit.
+Lacosamide is sold under the brand name Vimpat by UCB, and under the brand name Motpoly XR by Acute Pharmaceuticals.
+In Pakistan, it is marketed by G.D.
+Searle as Lacolit.